 IFRS 2 - Share-based Payment.
 IFRS 2 was amended in June 2016, clarifying the accounting for certain types of share-based payment transactions.
 The amendments provide requirements on accounting for the effects of vesting and non-vesting conditions of cash-settled share-based payments, withholding tax obligations for share-based payments with a net settlement feature, and when a modification to the terms of a share-based payment changes the classification of the transaction from cash-settled to equity-settled.
 The amendments are effective for year ends beginning on or after January 1, 2018.
 Earlier adoption is permitted.
-The Company does not expect this amendment to have a significant impact on its consolidated financial statements.

 IFRS 9 - Financial instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
+The Company is currently evaluating the impact of IFRS 9 on its unaudited condensed interim consolidated financial statements.